Inscribable fans I: Inscribed cones and virtual polytopes: Inscribable fans in general dimensions

-\begin{rem} It would be interesting to find a generalization of Theorem~\ref{thm:ksimple_inscribed} to more general polytopes.
-We cannot simply drop the requirement that $P$ is $k$-simple, as for example non-inscribed simplicial polytopes have all their facets inscribed. \end{rem}

-\begin{rem} There is also a dual notion of an \Defn{generalized angle bisector}.
+\begin{rem} There is also a dual notion of an generalized angular bisector.
 For this, take a circumscribed polytope $P$, that is, a polytope all of whose facets are \emph{tangent} to a sphere.
 Assume that the sphere is centered at the origin.
 Then its polar $P^\triangle$ is inscribed.
 For $F \subseteq P$ a face, let $F^\diamond \subseteq P^\triangle$ denote its associated dual face.
-Let $\hat{M}_F$ be the linear subspace of all points which are the center of a sphere tangent to all affine hulls of facets in $P$ containing $F$.
-We call $\hat{M}_F$ the \Defn{generalized angular bisector} at $F$.
-Then $\hat{M}_{F^\diamond} = \Centers_F$.
+Let $\hat{M}(F)$ be the linear subspace of all points which are the center of a sphere tangent to all affine hulls of facets in $P$ containing $F$.
+We call $\hat{M}(F)$ the \Defn{generalized angular bisector} at $F$.
+Then $\hat{M}({F^\diamond}) = \Centers(V(F))$.
 This generalizes a well-known theorem of Euclidean geometry: The angular bisectors of a triangle coincide with the perpendicular bisectors of the Gergonne triangle (the contact triangle of the inscribed circle). \end{rem}

 Let us call a polytope $P$ \Def{even} if all $2$-faces are even.
 Equivalently, $P$ is even if the graph of $P$ is bipartite.

 \begin{thm} Let $P \subset \R^d$ be a normally inscribed and full-dimensional polytope.
 Then the following are equivalent: \begin{enumerate}[\rm (i)] \item $P$ is even; \item $\dim \InCone(P) = d$; \item $\InSpc(P, R_0) = \R^d$ for any region $R_0$ of $\Fan(P)$. \end{enumerate} \end{thm} \begin{proof} Let $\Fan = \Fan(P)$ and choose a region $R_0 \in \Fan$.
 The representation~\eqref{eqn:InSpc_intersect_rep} of $\InCone(\Fan)$ given in the proof of Theorem~\ref{thm:InSpc} is the intersection of open $d$-dimensional cones with the inscribed space $\InSpc(\Fan,R_0)$.
 Thus it suffices to show that $\InSpc(\Fan,R_0) = \R^d$ if and only if $P$ is even.